theaidran/subtitles_from_audio/README.md

 # subtitles_from_audio
 Get srt subtitles from any audio, video file.

-Optionally, it allows to embed subtitles into video mp4 files.
+Optionally, it allows to embed subtitles back into video mp4 files.

 It should work with any language supported by the whisprex large models.